-Our Ethical Sourcing Policy is based primarily on the Ethical Trade Initiative (ETI) and International Labour Organisation (ILO) conventions.
-It focuses on:
+Our Ethical Sourcing Policy and Ethical Sourcing Supplier Requirements are based primarily on the Ethical Trade Initiative (ETI) and International Labour Organisation (ILO) conventions.
+They focus on:

 The Ethical Sourcing Policy applies to all Coles Brand product, fresh produce and meat.
 Our suppliers agree to meet our policy and standards as part of their contract terms and conditions.
 If a supplier cannot demonstrate a commitment to our Ethical Sourcing Policy, we reserve the right to terminate its trading agreement.

 In 2015, we signed the Australian Business Pledge against Forced Labour, an industry-led initiative to end forced labour.
 The Pledge aligns with our Ethical Sourcing Policy.

 Coles was the first Australian supermarket chain to adopt the Supplier Ethical Data Exchange (SEDEX), a global ethical supply chain management platform, in 2016.

 We directly monitor ethical sourcing risk and compliance with our Ethical Sourcing Policy.
 All direct supplier sites need to be registered on SEDEX.
 Direct supplier sites includes manufacturing sites for finished products, as well as those that process (or harvest) and pack to supply directly to Coles.